By Cat, Sept 2016 (Photo, right, from Wikimedia Commons)

 Golden Milk/Tea: Several Recipes

-I drink raw dairy milk, which adds even more nutritional benefit to the warm tea (just don’t heat it above 145°F).
-This recipe can also be made with nut milk (coconut, almond, pecan, cashew, etc.), but I don’t recommend soy milk unless it is Organic (to avoid GMO), and then only occasionally.
+I drink raw dairy milk, which adds even more nutritional benefit to the warm tea (just don’t heat it above 145°F); fresh coconut milk is another tasty option.
+This recipe can also be made with other nut milks (almond, pecan, cashew, etc.), but I don’t recommend soy milk unless it is Organic (to avoid GMO), and then only occasionally.

 It is best when using freshly minced turmeric root, but powdered spice can also be used.
 Or you can use the fresh root to make a paste which stores well, then use a small portion of the paste to make the golden beverage.
-In addition to turmeric, this beverage includes other ingredients that are warming and assist in turmeric’s action.
+In addition to turmeric, this beverage includes other ingredients that are warming and assist in turmeric’s action; be sure to use Organic options:

 - Many recipes include cinnamon, of which there are two types: Ceylon or ‘true’ cinnamon and Cassia cinnamon.
 I use true cinnamon in my morning smoothies (for insulin resistance), so that is what I have on-hand, but cassia has more flavor.
 I recommend using only Organic spices.

-- The black pepper and optional cayenne assist in the warming quality and benefits of the tea.
+- Black pepper and optional cayenne assist in the warming quality and benefits of the tea.
 “Black pepper contains Piperine, a compound known to increase the benefits of turmeric.”
 (1)

-- Sweetener is optional but mellows the turmeric flavor if you are not used to it in such concentrated form.
-I use a single drop of liquid stevia; crushed, dried stevia leaves could also be used, but the sweetness varies.
-Raw, local honey is another alternative.
+- Sweetener is optional but mellows the turmeric flavor if you are not used to it in such concentrated form; the most healthful option is raw local honey.
+I use a single drop or two of liquid stevia extract; crushed, dried stevia leaves could also be used, but the sweetness varies.

 Try one of the 1 – 4 serving recipes first; then if you like it, make up the dry spice mix or paste for bulk storage of which you add a small amount to the milk before warming.

-*NOTE: This may stain blenders and counter tops.
+*NOTE: This may stain blenders and counter tops, and also clothing.
 The color isn’t harmful and will eventually fade.
 Recipe can be halved or doubled if needed.

 Cat’s Golden Milk (Turmeric Tea) – Single-serving test recipe: